Modeling the Progress of Vaccination

-Category: World Politics Hits: 1One thing I am curious to see but have not yet found are good models or studies which draw connections between declining COVID case counts and the progress of vaccination.
+Category: World Politics Hits: 3One thing I am curious to see but have not yet found are good models or studies which draw connections between declining COVID case counts and the progress of vaccination.
 For what I assume are obvious reasons I follow the data in New York State most closely.
 New York's numbers were coming down quickly early in 2021 but then plateaued and even ticked up somewhat.
 This was seemingly an interaction between rising vaccination rates, aggressive reopening and the spread of more contagious variants.
 Over recent weeks those numbers have resumed their rapid decline.

 Read more http://feedproxy.google.com/~r/tpm-news/~3/XgLjRQzX7aM/modeling-the-progress-of-vaccination